codepress/admin-columns/readme.txt

 = 1.4.6.5 =
 * added support for custom fields for Media
+* added color to the custom field types
 * fixed default sorting for Post(types) and Media
 * fixed problem with different date formats in custom fields. all dates will parsed by strtotime() now.
 * fixed bug which could trigger a conflict when saving the setting on other plugins